A dark Icelandic lullaby in Sönghellir

 Halla, the woman of outlaw Fjalla Eyvindur’s life, is singing their baby to sleep, after which she throws the child into a waterfall.
 The reason was that the sheriff and their men were close to catching the outlaws, and Halla did not want her child to be taken from her.
 Lovely tragic lullaby, right.

-Sönghellir (The cave of singing)
+Sönghellir (The Cave of singing)

 The walls of the Cave of singing are covered in names, runes, and even signs of sorcery, and some say that Bárður Snæfellsás (The Guardian of Snæfellsnes) sometimes used it for shelter.

-You can find the location of the cave on the Google map link down below.
+You can find the location of the Cave on the Google map link down below.